 - After your Nest scans available networks, locate your Wi-Fi and, if you have one, enter your password.

-Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
+Recharge it with the USB cord that comes included.

 4. How to Turn Off a Nest Thermostat

-If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.

 - Select Thermostat from home screen